Otsu, Shiga Prefecture, Japan

 And the temple is the astonishingly lovely Ishiyama-dera.

-It wasn’t hard to imagine Lady Murasaki seized by overwhelming inspiration to weave a story that will last through the ages in this place.
-The temple and its grounds are surrounded by foliage-canopied vistas of tranquility.
-To commemorate this defining moment in world literary history, a room in the temple – the Genji Room - is fitted with a life-size figure of the author, pen in hand poised to write some parts of her historic novel.
+It wasn’t hard to imagine Lady Murasaki seized by overwhelming inspiration to weave a story that would last through the ages in this place.
+The temple and its grounds were surrounded by foliage-canopied vistas of tranquility.
+To commemorate this defining moment in world literary history, a room in the temple – the Genji Room - was fitted with a life-size figure of the author, pen in hand poised to write some parts of her historic novel.

-This ancient temple is set on a rocky mountain slope; the name literally means “stony mountain temple.”
-There are rock gardens with pebbles raked to parallel perfection.
-Stone-strewn footpaths make hiking audibly crunchy with every step.
-Magnificent and craggy metamorphic rocks, called wollastonite, jut out, as if regurgitated from the bowels of the earth.
+This ancient temple, set on a rocky mountain slope, literally means “stony mountain temple.”
+There were rock gardens with pebbles raked to parallel perfection.
+Stone-strewn footpaths made hiking audibly crunchy with every step.
+Magnificent and craggy metamorphic rocks, called wollastonite, jutted out, as if regurgitated from the bowels of the earth.

-The torii separates the mundane from the sacred; thus, passing through it marks the transcendence to a spiritual dimension.
-It is distinctly Japanese – visually arresting in its minimalist and monochromatic design of vertical posts and double lintels painted in bright vermilion.
+The torii, separating the mundane from the sacred, marked the transcendence to a spiritual dimension.
+The gate looked distinctly Japanese – visually arresting in its minimalist and monochromatic design of vertical posts and double lintels painted in bright vermilion.

-The hondo (main hall of the temple) is the most sacred place in the temple complex; the Buddha is enshrined at the far end behind a latticed curtain.
-A huge Japanese lantern hangs by the entrance with its sliding doors pushed back to welcome pilgrims in.
-Alas, photography was not allowed within the hall.
-This hondo is the oldest building in Shiga at almost a thousand years old, but still sturdy.
-Beside the main hall is the relatively tiny Genji Room which is, unfortunately, off-limits to visitors.
+The hondo (the temple’s main hall), the oldest building in Shiga at almost a thousand years old and the most sacred place in the temple complex, enshrined the Buddha at the far end behind a latticed curtain.
+A huge Japanese lantern hung by the entrance with its sliding doors pushed back to welcome pilgrims in.
+Alas, photography was not allowed within the hall, beside which was the tiny Genji Room, off-limits to visitors.
 I could only peek through a huge window to see the Murasaki-in-action tableau.

-The temple architecture employs the butai zukuri (hanging style) design, marked by verandas overlooking the forested precipice.
+The temple architecture was marked by verandas overlooking the forested precipice.
 Doors to the veranda were flung wide open, illuminating the dimly-lit hondo with natural light and pervading it with the fragrance of cedar.
 Delightfully sensuous, there was more than a dash of romance in this meditative milieu.

 Further up the crunchy footpath were scenes of sheer natural beauty.
-Topiary trees and trellises, stony paths and terraces – a testament to Japanese aesthetic sensibilities based on nature – set a tranquil aura.
+Topiary trees and trellises, stony paths and terraces – a testament to Japanese aesthetic sensibilities based on nature – set an aura of tranquility.